Login

 • Open book

-For IPC/WHMA-A-620 specifically, students complete separate module exams covering different sections of standard.
+Each module is tested separately.
+Most modules contain approximately 100 multiple-choice questions.
+For IPC/WHMA-A-620 specifically, students complete separate module exams covering different sections of the standard.

 CIS Passing Score